 For months now my server has been running ok, I only had a small issue with a misconfigured varnish server, that caused the PHP session cookies to not work.

-In the past I have had issues with my Ubuntu 14.04 Server, almost on a daily basis the server crashed with the error “Error establishing a database connection”, as my host is Digital Ocean there was others who experienced similar problems, it seems that MySWL is running out of RAM and crash, that could be due to a traffic spike.
+In the past I have had issues with my Ubuntu 14.04 Server, almost on a daily basis the server crashed with the error “Error establishing a database connection”, as my host is Digital Ocean there were others who experienced similar problems, it seems that MySQL is running out of RAM and crash, that could be due to a traffic spike.

-There is several solution available, the simples solution, is to add swap file on the server, or upgrade your droplet to the next plan so that there’s more RAM available for MySQL.
+There are several solutions available, the simplest solution is to add swap file on the server, or upgrade your droplet to the next plan so that there’s more RAM available for MySQL.
 I took both steps, I added swap file and I also upgraded to the next plan.

 The Mpm prefork values should be located in /etc/apache2/apache2.conf file or /etc/apache2/mods-enabled/mpmprefork.conf file.
 If you don’t have these values in apache2 file and you don’t have mpmprefork.conf file, then you have to install mpmprefork module and restart apache.

 Here are the values that I defined, seems to work fine now: